HerveAbdi/data4PCCAR/README.md

 Also gives the pseudo-eigenvalues and percentage of inertia.
 Used post-PCA to get nice clean components.

+### firspos

+ Changes the sign of the values of the columns in one matrix or two matrices according to the sign of the elements in the first line of the first matrix.
+Used to standardize an eigenvector matrix ortwo matched  singular vector matrices.

 ### getImportantCtr.12

 gets the items with contributions important for a factorial plane.